Elftones graphic

 Mara Shea

-I also like playing for English and Scottish country dances.
-I enjoy playing for the Sun Assembly, the English country dance community in Durham, NC, whenever I can, and for a variety of Scottish country dances.
+Besides contra, I also like playing for English and Scottish country dances.
+I regularly play for Sun Assembly, the English country dance community in Durham, North Carolina; for many Regency / Jane Austen-era English dances and weekends; and for many Scottish country dances across the the U.S. and Canada.
 I don't think of myself as very competitive, but I learned a lot from participating in Scottish fiddle competitions.
-In 1999 and 2000 I won the Loch Norman Scottish fiddle Open competition, and in 1999 I won (much to my surprise!) the Grandfather Mountain Scottish fiddle Open competition.
-I like playing for dances better than for competitions, but I've learned a lot from competing.
+In 1999 and 2000 I won the Loch Norman Scottish fiddle Open competition, and in 1999 I won the Grandfather Mountain Scottish fiddle Open competition.
+I much prefer playing for dances rather than competitions, but I've learned a lot from competing.

-For my online calendar, and more information, see more about Mara...
+For my online calendar, and more information about the music I play, see more about Mara...

 Roger Gold